Rugged Industrial Logos for businesses that make stuff for us.

 Ford’s logo is a perfect example of a logomark and logotype in one.
 The common form of the logo features the blue horizontal oval with gradient and the Ford typeface.
 These two elements do not function on their own.
 Consumers would probably not recognize the blue horizontal logo without the company name and typography.

 Mitsubishi’s logo, however, has two distinct parts.
 The logomark consists of three red diamonds that come together to form a circle.
-This image appears before, and independent of, the logotype: bold black lettering.
+This image appears before, and independent of, the logotype.
+Like bold black lettering.
 The Mitsubishi diamond-triangle could easily be used by itself (and often is) on Mitsubishi cars.

 Consider how you want consumers to view your brand.
-A good logo instills confidence in a consumer.
-Always remember: your logo is powerful enough to create brand associations among consumers.
+A good manufacturing logo instills confidence in a consumer.
+Always remember: Your logo is powerful enough to create brand associations among consumers.
 These links could be what motivates them to buy, or not.
 Don’t believe us?

-According to Psychology Today, “Psychologists are discovering that exposure to brand images can have a profound effect on everything from honesty to creativity.”
+According to Psychology Today, Color emotion guide“Psychologists are discovering that exposure to brand images can have a profound effect on everything from honesty to creativity.”
 A successful logo design for a manufacturing company will project specific values through a single, recognizable image.
 In order to set up those associated values, consumers must first have brand confidence.

 Studies have shown that American consumers prefer to buy products made in the USA – even if they come at a higher cost.
 Americans associate the US with quality and craftsmanship, but they may associate products made overseas with poor value and inhuman working conditions.